 Troxy first opened on the site of an old brewery.
-Costing £250,000 to build and designed by George Coles for Hyams & Gale Kinemas, Troxy was lavishly equipped, a capacity of 3,520, making us the largest cinema in England.
+Costing £250,000 (16.5 million quid in today's money!) to build and was designed by George Coles for Hyams & Gale Kinemas, Troxy was lavishly equipped, and had a capacity of 3,520, making us the largest cinema in England.

-On 10th September 1933, we showed our first ever film, King Kong.
+On 11th September 1933, we showed our first ever film, King Kong.
 Watching a film here was an incredible experience, as local resident, Ms Danvers, recalls, “It seemed like Hollywood had come to the Commercial Road in all its glory…Outside was a blaze of lights, inside a large foyer with…a large sweeping staircase, chandeliers, ceiling to floor mirrors and thick carpets.
 In fact, West End luxury at a price we could afford.”
 (East London Advertiser, 8 August 1980).
+The first ever customer was presented with a gold watch on Troxy's opening night.

 Opening night programme: